Pareto's Principle or the 80/20 Rule

-- If you scrutinize the items on your “To Do” list, chances are just a few of the items are tied to important issues.
-While we may take satisfaction in crossing a large number of the smaller issues off our task lists, the 80/20 rule suggests we should focus on the few, larger items that will generate the most significant results.
+- If you look closely at the items on your “To Do” list, chances are only a few are tied to important issues.
+While it may be satisfying to cross off a large number of the smaller issues, the 80/20 rule suggests you focus on the few more important items that will generate the most significant results.
 The list might not grow much shorter, but you will be practicing effective prioritization.

-- In assessing risks for an upcoming project, not every risk carries equal significance.
-Select the top risks that pose the highest potential for damage (given the probability of occurrence) and focus your monitoring and risk planning activities on those items.
-Don’t ignore the others, however, distribute your focus proportionately.
+- In assessing risks for an upcoming project, you'll find that not every risk carries equal significance.
+Select the risks that pose the highest potential for damage and focus your monitoring and risk planning activities on them.
+Don’t ignore the others, just distribute your efforts proportionately.

-- As a sales representative, work hard to understand the attributes of the 20 percent of your customers that make up the majority of your revenues and invest your prospecting time on identifying and qualifying similar customers.
+- Focus on the 20 percent of your customers that make up the bulk of your revenues and invest your time in understanding, identifying, and qualifying similar customers.

-- Regularly evaluate the 80 percent of your customers that generate approximately 20 percent of your business and identify opportunities to shed those customers for those that drive better results.
+- Regularly evaluate the 80 percent of your customers that generate 20 percent of your business and identify opportunities to shed them for customers that drive better results.
 Some managers and firms actively cull their customer listings every few years, effectively firing the bottom performing customers.

-- When evaluating your mid-year progress on your goals, focus on the few goals or activities that are most critical to your development or success.
-Similar to the task list, not all duties and goals are created equal.
+- When evaluating your mid-year progress on your goals, focus on the few that are most critical to your development or success.
+As in that task list, not all duties and goals are created equally.

 Practical Limits to the 80/20 Rule:

-- You should not focus on just the 20 percent of top performers on your team at the expense of the other 80 percent.
-You are accountable for increasing the number of top performers as well as assessing and potentially eliminating those who are consistently poor performers.
+- If you're a manager, don't focus on the 20 percent of top performers on your team at the expense of the other 80 percent.
+You are responsible for increasing the number of top performers, not just assessing and potentially eliminating those who are poor performers.

-Pareto’s Principle or the 80/20 Rule is a useful construct when analyzing our efforts and outcomes.
-It is priceless when applied to task or goal lists, and it provides a useful analytical framework for many problem situations.
-Use it liberally, but don’t accept it as an absolute or you are likely to misstep.
+Pareto’s principle is a useful construct when analyzing efforts and outcomes.
+It is valuable when applied to lists of tasks or goals.
+It can provide a useful framework for addressing many problems.
+Use it liberally, but don’t forget that 20 percent of anything is not an insignificant amount.